tyler2k15/school/README.md

-# school
+# Tyler's School Projects

-Repository for all school projects
+Includes files for all school projects in the following subjects:
+- Web Development 1